A Superb Lunch (& Brunch) Awaits at Bistro Soori

 Indeed they were.

 Duck Rillette, Gherkin, Tarragon Dijon - A generous mound of smooth rillette, with gerkin and pickled onion condiments, Dijon mustard and garlic butter baguette to construct your own rillette sandwich.
 I’m not a fan of rillettes.
-TCN thought it was decent, but flavours slightly too mild.
+The City Nomad thought it was decent, but flavours slightly too mild.

 The soup of the day was Cream of Tomato Soup.
 We were very very impressed with the soup.
 You could tell the ingredients were fresh, the natural flavours of tomatoes shine through.
 Definitely not something out of a can.
 The perfect balance between creamy and tangy, the portion was just right to leave us smacking our lips in satisfaction.